Dear MBA Aspirants,

 The Ministry of MSMEs estimated that the share of MSMEs in India’s total export for the year 2014-15 was 44.70 percent.
 Further, the estimated contribution of the MSME sector (including service segment) to GDP was as follows:

 37.54 per cent

-When Gallup researched about the MSME sector if India in 2012, it found that in March 2012, only 16% of Indian adults owned a business.
-Among these only 22% mentioned that they have formally registered their business.
-Half of business owners were self-employed and worked as sole proprietors.
-47% entrepreneurs hired five or fewer employees.
+When Gallup researched the MSME sector of India in 2012, it found that in March 2012, only 16% of Indian adults owned a business.
+Among these only, 22% mentioned that they have formally registered their business.
+Half of the business owners were self-employed and worked as sole proprietors.
+47% of entrepreneurs hired five or fewer employees.
 12% of all business owners say they plan to hire more employees next year.

 By pursuing MBA in Entrepreneurship you can help yourself and others in the following mentioned ways:

 So, if you are unaware of the practical know-how to become an entrepreneur, then pursue MBA in this domain.